Rhodehamelk/mbira-modelling/README.md

-[![external mbira video](https://img.youtube.com/vi/tKbfUEhjuH4/0.jpg)](https://www.youtube.com/watch?v=tKbfUEhjuH4)

-Click the above image to be linked to a beautiful youtube video.

 # mbira-modelling

-## About mbira music
 Mbira is a family of instruments that originated in Zimbabwe over 500 years ago.
 The music is characterized by melodic and complex rhythmic variations on a theme, akin to European classical music.
 Don't expect familiarity, though.
 This is music of a language group much older than that which English is from.

+[![external mbira video](https://img.youtube.com/vi/tKbfUEhjuH4/0.jpg)](https://www.youtube.com/watch?v=tKbfUEhjuH4)

+Click the above image to be linked to a beautiful youtube video.

 ## About the project
 I am motivated to explore physical modelling techniques on a variety of levels: